niloc132/celltable-tools/README.md

     };
 This allows the some simplification of some kinds of columns, but only the ones which Column subclasses are created for - it is not ideal to need to create a new `Column` subtype for each `Cell`.

-Instead, as most of this seems to be rather unnecessary code (especially given what the Editor framework has brought), I suggest that the columns be declared as simply as possible
+Instead, as most of this seems to be rather unnecessary code (especially given what the Editor framework has brought), I suggest that the columns be declared as simply as possible.

     interface ContactColumns extends Columns<Contact> {
       @Header("Name")
       TextCell name();
       @Header("Address")
       TextCell address();
     }

 and can be added into the ui as follows:

     // Create a CellTable.
     CellTable<Contact> table = new CellTable<Contact>();
     // Add the columns